 Which shouldn’t be a problem because this jelly is seriously delicious!
 It’s great on homemade sourdough toast with butter, or on a PB&J.

 But, it’s even better as part of a happy hour appetizer plate.
 It goes especially well with chevre or other soft cheeses.
 It has such a unique but tasty flavor, you really have to try it!
 It’s particularly good for the holiday season, and it also makes a great homemade gift.
+I think you’ll enjoy it just as much as homemade apple butter!

 I hope this recipe inspires you to make your own jelly, or if nothing else to help you get started with water bath canning.
 It really is quite easy even though there are several important steps to follow.
 To me it’s so fun and empowering to be putting up food, especially if it’s food that you have grown or made yourself.
 Now it’s hard apple cider jelly time!